The evolution of an idea (and title)

 I toyed with other names.
 The Chip Thief — but a chip shop already owned the domain.
 Lazarus Stevenson Seagull — but that felt like I was trying too hard.

 Then my writing tutor, reading an early draft, mentioned one of her favourite books: The Art of Racing in the Rain.
 A dog story.
-As a joke, I called my draft The Art of Stealing Chips in the Drizzle.
+As a joke, I renamed my draft The Art of Stealing Chips in the Drizzle.

 But Cornwall doesn’t have drizzle.
-We have mizzle.

 The Art of Stealing Chips in the Mizzle